Jim Edwards (New Zealand politician)

 James Gladstone Edwards (24 February 1927 – 5 April 2010) was a member of parliament for Napier, in the North Island of New Zealand.

 Biography

 Early life and career

 Edwards was born in Sydney in 1927.
 His family moved to New Zealand when he was a child and settled in Napier.
-He attended Napier Boys' High School before going to Victoria University where he graduated with a Master of Arts.
+He attended Napier Boys' High School before going to Victoria University College where he graduated with a Master of Arts.
 He then attended Wellington Teachers' College from 1945 to 1946 before becoming a teacher from 1947 to 1952.
 He then left teaching to take up a position as a lands and deeds clerk at the Department of Justice from 1953 to 1954.

 Political career

 Edwards joined the Labour Party in 1949 and became secretary of the Woodville branch of the party and from 1951 to 1952 he was a member of the Labour Representation Committee.
 He then moved to Napier and was elected vice-president of the Napier branch in 1953 and also a member of the Labour Representation Committee.

 Edwards was the MP for for 12 years from to 1966.
 From 1956 to 1957 he was a member of the Labour Party's national executive.
 Edwards earned a reputation as a hardworking politician who had particularly strong inclinations to improving educational facilities.
 He was a staunch supporter of Arnold Nordmeyer (his father-in-law) as leader and attempted to manage the backbench MPs on Nordmeyer's behalf.
 His attempts backfired when his interactions became too heavy handed which grew the anti-Nordmeyer sentiment in the caucus.
 Alongside Bill Rowling, he was the only younger member of the caucus who supported Nordmeyer when he was challenged, successfully, for the leadership by Norman Kirk in 1965.

 Due to his overzealous support for the now ex-leader Edwards soon found his relationships in caucus strained.
 In June 1966 he announced he would not stand for re-election for both personal reasons and as a matter of principle.
 Edwards was concerned with the increasing union domination of the party.
 He was expelled from the Labour Party the following year for having publicly claimed that militant unionists were putting pressure on representation committees.
 According to Edwards he was expelled without trial and had not been invited to meet with executive before he received a letter informing him that his membership had been terminated.